 2007 Spalding University, Louisville, KY

 I am the team-based psychologist for Team 1.
-My primary duties include completing legal evaluations and ascertaining patients’ appropriateness for involuntary treatment.
-I am responsible for resolving mental health holds/certification paperwork, conducting group/individual therapy, completing psychological and risk assessments, participating in an interdisciplinary treatment team and developing special or alternative treatment programs for patients.
+My primary duties include completing legal evaluations and ascertaining clients’ appropriateness for involuntary treatment.
+I am responsible for resolving mental health holds/certification paperwork, conducting group/individual therapy, completing psychological and risk assessments, participating in an interdisciplinary treatment team and developing special or alternative treatment programs for clients.
 I currently run a weekly hospital-wide DBT (dialectical behavior therapy) group.
 I am new to Colorado and to Colorado Mental Health Institute at Fort Logan.
 I moved here from Indiana in 2012 where I worked for 24 years in a large community mental health center, in various roles as I progressed through my formal education in psychology.
 My training was heavily influenced by existential, interpersonal and cognitive behavior approaches to understanding human behavior and mental illness.
 I have a good deal of experience working with individuals who struggle with chronic suicidality and self-harm behavior.
 I have received training in DBT and have used it extensively for more than 12 years while working in community mental health.
-I recently transferred from the Department of Corrections where I ran DBT groups with 48 women living in their Residential Treatment Program.
+I transferred from the Department of Corrections where I ran DBT groups with 48 women living in their Residential Treatment Program.
 I have a passion for helping individuals with severe and persistent mental illness recover to the best of their ability.
 In my free time I enjoy gardening, appreciating nature, baking and reading.
-I am married with two boys ages six and 10.
+I am married with two boys, ages 10 and 14.